s-bayer/hamplate/README.md

     </html>

 ### Design philosophy ###
+#### Less concepts vs terse syntax ####
+*There should only be a very limited amount of concepts*

-There should only be one character you should need to escape.
-The *@*-sign.
+*You should only need to type as few characters as possible*

-The other special characters have to be used at special places - like the start of a line - to be treated special.
+To achieve those goals there are some basic concept used in hamplates
+* The first symbol in a line (or the absence of such) determines how this line is interpreted
+* Besides that there is only one special symbol: The *@*-sign.
+It is used to escape scala code

-You should not need to use brackets ever.
-Not even in scala constructs like
+* You should not need to use brackets ever.
+Not even in scala constructs.

-    list.foreach{ a => a.toUpper }

-or

-    for( p <- products){ p.name }

 ### Variables and Logic ###
 You can use any scala code in your templates.